yandex-cloud/docs/en/managed-clickhouse/operations/hosts.md

   +----------------------------+--------------+---------+--------+---------------+
   ```

-  The cluster name can be requested with a [list of folder clusters](cluster-list.md#list-clusters).
+  You can query the cluster name with the [list of clusters in the folder](cluster-list.md#list-clusters).

 - API